CertifaiAI/basics-of-data-analytics/README.md

 <hr/>

-## Guidelines to Use this repo for students
+## Guidelines to Use This Repository

 1. Ensure that you have [**Anaconda**](https://docs.anaconda.com/anaconda/install/) or [**Miniconda**](https://docs.conda.io/en/latest/miniconda.html) installed in your system.

-2. [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) this repo into your local machine.
+2. [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) this repository into your local machine.

     ```
     git clone https://github.com/CertifaiAI/basics-of-data-analytics.git